bueler/stokes-ice-tutorial/README.md

 <img src="slides/figs/stokesequations.png" width="400" title="the Stokes equations for ice flow" />
 </p>

+### stages

 To do this tutorial, read `slides/slides.pdf` and follow the stages.
 Each stage is self-contained, with increasing sophistication.
 In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separated, but later stages combine these actions into a single program.

 ### prerequisites